CoryParsnipson/sfml-test/README.md

 TODO
 ----
-* Encapsulate sf::Font and sf::Color into wrapper classes (for serialization and stuff)
-* Work on adding animations
-   * need to upgrade graphicscomponent to take in animations capability?

 * Jesus fucking christ this scene graph bullshit with the "global transform" and having to calculate the global transform of every entity when swapping back and forth between screen/world space is killing me.
 FUCK

 * Optimize Messaging system - need to add ability to send point to point messages instead of broadcast all the time.
-Optimization opportunity to have all messageables share a single mailbox?
+Optimization opportunity to have all messageables share a single mailbox data structure?

 * Refactor EntitySubscription - seriously this whole concept is terrible.
 Find a better way to iterate through entities while updating systems.